vladmilev/devops-netology/readme-7-5.md

     fmt.Scanf("%f", &input)

     output := input * 0.3048
-    fmt.Println("This is in feet: %f", output)
+    fmt.Printf("This is in feet: %v", output)
 }
 ```